 Every business, no matter large or small, operates within a world of policy, regulations, laws, and long-range planning.
 The Business Advocacy Committee of the Pickerington Area Chamber is committed to reviewing, developing, and supporting issues that promote a positive, pro-active business environment.
 The Pickerington Area Chamber is the “Voice for Business” and our purpose is to work with our elected officials to establish regulations and policies that will affect the ability of a business to compete and continue to generate income and jobs that will improve the quality of life in the Pickerington region.
 We look forward to working with our local, state, and federal representatives on this agenda for stronger, sustainable economic growth – focusing on the success for employers.
 We thank you for your support and continued engagement in these important endeavors.

-This committee is open to I Advocate Members and above.
-It meets monthly on the fourth Wednesday of the Month from 8:30-9:30 am.
-Register to receive meeting link.
+This committee is open to any Pickerington Area Chamber Member.
+It meets monthly on the fourth Wednesday of the Month from 9:00-10:00 am.

 NOVEMBER 2, 2021 GENERAL ELECTION INFORMATION

 To assist in reviewing and supporting issues that promote a positive, proactive business environment, the Pickerington Area Chamber Business Advocacy Committee has compiled these guidelines to help us determine which local levies and issues best fit with Our Mission and Vison Statements.

 1. Agency may be asked to provide the following: